PureseqTM/PureseqTM_Dataset/TP_and_nonTP_result/README.md

 # Discrinimation dataset
-Here we provide two datasets for the purpose of discrmination of transmembrane (TM) and non-transmembrane (non-TM):
+Here we provide two datasets for the purpose of discrmination of transmembrane proteins (TPs) and non-transmembrane proteins (non-TPs):
 ```
-   (i)  440 dataset for TM , and
+   (i)  440 dataset for TPs, and
-   (ii) 6418 dataset for non-TM.
+   (ii) 6418 dataset for non-TPs.
 ```
-Note that the TM dataset only contains alpha-helix TM proteins.
+Note that the TP dataset only contains alpha-helix TP proteins.

 # Data description
-Below we describe the details in each dataset (use XX to indicate '440_TM' and '6418_nonTM' in TM_dataset and nonTM_dataset, respectively)
+Below we describe the details in each dataset (use XX to indicate '440_TP' and '6418_nonTP' in TP_dataset and nonTP_dataset, respectively)

 ```
 1) data list: